Man who pled guilty in 4 spa deaths was in court for other 4

 Long was scheduled to be arraigned Monday in Fulton County Superior Court on charges including murder, aggravated assault and domestic terrorism in the Atlanta killings.
 Fulton County District Attorney Fani Willis has filed notice that she intends to seek the death penalty, as well as a sentencing enhancement under Georgia's new hate crimes law.

 The judge went through some preliminary steps and established that Long's lawyers are qualified to handle a death penalty case.
 Then he said the hearing would continue Sept.
-28, with the reading of the indictment and entry of a plea.
+28, when the reading of the indictment and entering of a plea is expected.

 Those killed in Cherokee County: Paul Michels, 54; Xiaojie “Emily” Tan, 49; Daoyou Feng, 44; and Delaina Yaun, 33.
 The Atlanta victims were: Suncha Kim, 69; Soon Chung Park, 74; Hyun Jung Grant, 51; and Yong Ae Yue, 63.